 Detox your wardrobe

 Don’t get me wrong.
-I love the summer months, but there is something about winter dresses, boots and winter coats that sends my purse into a flitter.
+I love the summer months, but something about winter dresses, boots and coats sends my purse into a flitter.

-- Charity Shops are always screaming out for dresses and covetable items.
-Why not donate your clothes to a charity of choice.
+Charity Shops: are always screaming out for dresses and covetable items.
+Why not donate your clothes to a charity of choice?
 You’ll feel good afterwards.

-- Clothes parties can be a great excuse to get your friends together and sell off any unwanted items.
-I have often bought unwanted clothes from friends who have e better eye for clothes than me or could afford designer dresses at the time
+Clothes parties: can be a great excuse to get your friends together and sell off any unwanted items.
+I have often bought unwanted clothes from friends who have e better eye for clothes than me or could afford designer dresses at the time.

-“Your home is living space, not storage space.”
+“Your home is living space, not storage space.” ― Francine Jay.